SananSuleymanov/Custom_Infrared_Human_Detection_YOLOv5n/README.md

-# Human and Non-human object detetion using YOLOv5
+# Human and Non-human object detetion from infrared images using YOLOv5